 Features of caring for children with chickenpox

-• it is desirable that there are no other children around the sick child, but, alas, this is not always possible.
+• It is desirable that there are no other children around the sick child, but, alas, this is not always possible.

 To walk or not to walk?